openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

    creates an empty Text component with the :ref:`visual editor<The Visual Editor>` selected.

-   An empty Text component appears at the bottom of the unit.
+   An empty Text component appears at the bottom of the unit, and the Text component opens in the visual editor.

 #.
-In the component, select **Edit**.

-   The Text component opens in the visual editor.

-#.
 Enter and format your content.
 You can :ref:`review the HTML markup<Work
    with HTML code>`.

 #.
-To enter a display name for the component, select **Settings**, and then
+To enter a display name for the component, select the Pencil icon next to
-   enter text in the **Display Name** field.

-   Each HTML template supplies a default display name.
+   the title in the top left corner of the visual editor.
 Changing the default to a unique, descriptive display name can help you and your learners identify course content quickly and accurately.
-If you delete the default display name and do not enter your own identifying name, the platform shows "Text" as the name of the component.
+If no title is present, the platform shows "Text" as the name of the component when in Studio.

-   To return to the visual editor, select **Editor**.

 #.
 Select **Save**.